 - F -

-Federated dataset - Dataset federation is the ability to have datasets that are published on different Socrata sites or other services brought together into a public Socrata catalog.
+Dataset federation is the ability to have datasets that are published on different Data & Insights sites or other services brought together into a public Data & Insights catalog.

 A programmatic way to narrow a search using specified conditions.